alexiszbik/DigitalSimpleOscillator/README.md

 Digital oscillator module for DIY synthesizers built with the **Daisy Patch Submodule**.
 This module provides two oscillators with pitch modulation, hard sync, and glide.
+Each of the two oscillator are routed to a different output.

 ---